ankri/react-proximity-feedback/README.md

 Try it out on [CodeSandbox](https://codesandbox.io/s/rm0kxl626q)

-## Constraints: No mobile support

-Since you need access to the cursor this component does not make sense on touch only devices.

-## Props
+### Props

 You can pass two props to the `ProximityFeedback` component:

-* `threshold`: When the mouse is between 0 and this `threshold` in px the proximity feedback will be triggered and calculated. ([Demo](https://ankri.github.io/react-proximity-feedback/index.html#demo-threshold))
+- `threshold`: When the mouse is between 0 and this `threshold` in px the proximity feedback will be triggered and calculated. ([Demo](https://ankri.github.io/react-proximity-feedback/index.html#demo-threshold))

-* `throttleInMs`: The time in milliseconds the proximity will be calculated.
+- `throttleInMs`: The time in milliseconds the proximity will be calculated.
 The lower the number the higher is the frequency the proximity will be calculated.
 Defaults to 250.

-## Render Props
+### Render Props

 You have access to these render props.
 More information on [render-props](https://reactjs.org/docs/render-props.html)

-### ref
+#### ref

 It is important that you pass-through this `ref` to the DOM node you want to calculate the proximity of.